alaminarif/donation-campaign-server/README.md

   <summary>
 User
   </summary>

+   - **Create A Admin**
+     - Method:  POST
+     - Access: Can be accessed only by the **`Super Admin`**

+     - path: /users/create-admin

 - **Get All User**

   - Method: GET
   - Access: Can only be accessed by admin
   - path: /users
   - Query :/users/?sortBy=phoneNumber&sortOrder=asc&page=1&limit=10
   - Search: /users/?searchTerm=290&email=arifur@gmail.com
   - filter: users/?phoneNumber=361-616-6558

 - **Get Single User**